 APHIS Withdraws 2008 Proposal to Amend Regulation of GE Organisms

-The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) announced on February 27, 2015 that it is officially withdrawing a six year-old proposal that originally sought to substantially amend the agency’s decades-old regulatory program governing the introduction of certain genetically engineered (GE) organisms into the environment.
+The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) announced on February 27, 2015, that it is officially withdrawing a six-year-old proposal that originally sought to substantially amend the agency’s decades-old regulatory program governing the introduction of certain genetically engineered (GE) organisms into the environment.
 The 2008 proposal, among other key changes, would have expanded the scope of GE organisms subject to APHIS regulation while establishing a new and comprehensive permitting system to replace APHIS’ current notification and permitting procedures.
 It now has been formally withdrawn so that APHIS can “begin fresh stakeholder engagement aimed at exploring alternative policy approaches.”
-A brief overview of APHIS’ withdrawal action follows.

 The 2008 Proposal